-- 1) Core Course: International Studies 240: Introduction to International Studies - 2) Five additional courses, two at the 300 level or above.
+1) Core Course: International Studies 240: Introduction to International Studies 2) Five additional courses, two at the 300 level or above.
 Three courses must come from section A (Africa specific courses), one course must come from section B (Comparative Perspectives), and one course must come from section C (Contemporary Issues).

-ASIAN STUDIES CONCENTRATION

-- 1) Language Proficiency: Japanese 202 or equivalent in a language other than Japanese appropriate to the student's study program.
-The Coordinator of the Asian Studies Team and the Director of the International Studies Program will determine when language proficiency other than Japanese will be appropriate within a student's program. - 2) Five additional courses to be selected from sections A and B with at least two from each.
+ASIAN STUDIES CONCENTRATION Core Courses IS 240: Introduction to International Studies One course on international systems, structures, and processes One course on the nature and analysis of culture IS 488: Senior Seminar 1) Language Proficiency: Japanese 202 or equivalent in a language other than Japanese appropriate to the student's study program.
+The Coordinator of the Asian Studies Team and the Director of the International Studies Program will determine when language proficiency other than Japanese will be appropriate within a student's program.
+2) Five additional courses to be selected from sections A and B with at least two from each.
 The fifth course may be a comparative course from section C or another course from Section A or B. At least two of the five should be at the 300-level or above.
 Of the two 300-level courses, only one may be a travel course in May term.
 A) Humanities and Fine Arts: